 Resident #052 was interviewed and was able to recall some of the details of the incident.
 They stated that they remembered the PSW and what they had done.
-The resident stated that the PSW caused pain and this was not the only thing the PSW had done; resident stated that they hit them and twisted their finger.
+The resident stated that the PSW caused pain.
 The resident became teary and stated that they were afraid of PSW #153.

 During an Interview, RN #155 indicated that in March 2017, they came off the elevator on the third floor and observed registered staff and PSWs standing at the nursing station and heard someone yell.
 Another registered staff indicated that it was resident #052.
 RN #155 went to see what was happening and when they entered the room they saw how PSW #153 was treating the resident.
 The resident sustained an injury and indicated that they were in pain.
-The RN stepped in and told the PSWs to leave.